Three months. Three backend rewrites. And a technical debt stack so high it would take another six months to dig out of.

 -

-Get help when needed: Whether it's hiring developers, using no-code tools, or partnering with agencies like StartupBricks, don't let tech be your bottleneck.
+Get help when needed: Whether it's hiring developers, using no-code tools, or partnering with agencies like Startupbricks, don't let tech be your bottleneck.

 The goal isn't to build perfect software—it's to build something users love, fast enough to beat your competition to market.